Rental Guides · Last updated 2 June 2026

 How much deposit will I pay?

-Legally, 1 month for unfurnished apartments and 2 months for furnished.
-In practice, some landlords ask for 2 months regardless, especially for non-residents or those without permanent contracts.
+Under the LAU, the fianza is one month for unfurnished apartments and two months for furnished ones.
+In practice, some landlords ask for two months regardless, especially for non-residents or those without permanent contracts.
 Offering a larger deposit can help if your income documentation is thin.

 Can I rent in La Linea if I work in Gibraltar?